MBarc/Herupa-DiscordBot/README.md

   - Usage: $survey <prompt> <option 1> <option 2> . . . <option n>
   - [ ] Sends a survey monkey link.

+- [ ] Reddit:
+  - Usage: $reddit <subreddit> <channel>
+  - [ ] Takes the given <subreddit> and will send every new post to the specified <channel>.

+- [ ] Animal Facts:
+  - Usage: $animalfact <optional animal> <optional nsfw>
+  - [ ] Sends picture of animal.
+  - [ ] Sends a random facts about any animal, could be specified.
+The facts could be nsfw if specified.

+- [ ] Rock, Papers, Scissors:
+  - Usage: $rps <user's choice>
+  - [ ] Herupa will randomly pick between rock, paper, or scissors and send it in the channel prompted.

+- [ ] Coin Flip:
+  - Usage: $flip <user's choice>
+  - Herupa will randomly pick between heads and tails and let the user know if their <user's choice> was correct.

+- [ ] Assign:
+  - Usage: $assign <role>
+  - Herupa will assign the author the given <role>.

 - [ ] Help:
   - Usage: $help
   - [ ] Sends relevant info for every command in the channel prompted.